Offirmo/offirmo-monorepo/stack--current/4-engine--browser/X-incubator/active/generator--website-entry-points/module/notes.md

 TODO evaluate https://posthog.com
 TODO rename "web property" ?
+TODO auto "link tree" such as this complex one https://linktr.ee/infinex.xyz

 security -- domain name registration, DNS, hosting = don't use the same provider so that a compromise don't allow to access everything (from a domain recovery expert) https://www.reddit.com/r/Domains/comments/1gdpqdk/comment/miu1osc/